-Riverdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Riverdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Riverdale is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Riverdale who work in office and administrative support (17.82%), sales jobs (12.37%), and food service (9.89%).

 The education level of Riverdale citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.99% of adults 25 and older in Riverdale have a college degree.